 However, much like any other manufactured item, medical devices are prone to failure.
 This can result in catastrophic consequences for both your health and finances.
 However, manufacturers who are negligent in creating these objects may be held liable to provide compensation.

 The state laws concerning liability in these cases are complex, however.
 Therefore, a Michigan medical devices lawyer may be able to help if you were injured after a device was defective.
-A compassionate and tenacious attorney could work tirelessly examine the root causes of the issue and fight to hold at-fault makers responsible for their actions.
+A compassionate and experienced attorney could work tirelessly examine the root causes of the issue and fight to hold at-fault makers responsible for their actions.